salt-lick/iota-nelson-node/README.md

 The ports setup in the docker-compose.yml file opens following container ports
 - 14600/udp
 - 15600/tcp
-- 14265
+- 14265 on 0.0.0.0 (all IP adresses, internal and external)
 - 18600 on 0.0.0.0 (all IP adresses, internal and external)
 - 16600 on 0.0.0.0 (all IP adresses, internal and external)
+- 3000  on 0.0.0.0 (all IP adresses, internal and external)

 Please assure yourself to set your firewall accordingly
 ## More information

-Please refer to the [iri project](https://github.com/iotaledger/iri) or [nelson project](https://github.com/SemkoDev/nelson.cli) for more information about the configuration files and further information about the node usage.
+Please refer to the [IRI - IOTA Node](https://github.com/iotaledger/iri) or [CarrIOTA Nelson client](https://github.com/SemkoDev/nelson.cli) or [CarrIOTA Nelson monitor](https://github.com/SemkoDev/nelson.mon) for more information about the configuration files and further information about the node usage.

 ## Author